top of page

 Search

-Zebra 3 is currently in public beta, and it represents a significant departure from its predecessor.
-Having been tested extensively by sound design teams since the initial reveals at Superbooth, the consensus is clear: this instrument is a beast.
-It is entirely unique, distinct from the legacy of Zebra 2, and offers a feature set that pushes digital synthesis into uncharted territory.
+Zebra 3 is finally here, and it’s currently in public beta.
+This version marks a significant departure from its predecessor.
+After extensive testing by sound design teams since its initial reveal at Superbooth, the verdict is in: this instrument is a beast.
+It’s entirely unique and distinct from Zebra 2, offering a feature set that pushes digital synthesis into exciting new territory.

-While the interface may appear familiar at a glance, the engine has been rebuilt from the ground up.
-It requires a willingness to relearn certain workflows, but the reward is a synthesizer that nudges the producer in fascinating, often unexpected, sonic directions.
+At first glance, the interface may seem familiar.
+However, the engine has been completely rebuilt from the ground up.
+This means you’ll need to relearn some workflows, but trust me, the reward is a synthesizer that nudges you in fascinating, often unexpected, sonic directions.

 The Oscillator Overhaul: Beyond Wavetables

-The core of Zebra 3’s power lies in its redesigned oscillators.
-While they function similarly to wavetable synthesis, they are technically closer to vector-based additive synthesis.
-The user is not merely scanning through an audio file but morphing through an SVG spline.
+The heart of Zebra 3’s power lies in its redesigned oscillators.
+While they function similarly to wavetable synthesis, they’re technically closer to vector-based additive synthesis.
+Instead of merely scanning through an audio file, you’re morphing through an SVG spline.
 This allows for manipulation at both the waveform and spectral levels.

-A fundamental concept to grasp here is the distinction in editing modes.
+A key concept to grasp here is the distinction in editing modes.
 The precision available for cutting away specific parts of the spectrum allows for surgical sound design.
-A patch like "Throat Funk" demonstrates this capability perfectly—a guttural, tearing lead sound derived almost entirely from morphing the oscillator’s geometry, rather than relying on heavy post-processing.
+For example, the patch "Throat Funk" showcases this capability perfectly.
+It’s a guttural, tearing lead sound derived almost entirely from morphing the oscillator’s geometry, rather than relying on heavy post-processing.

 The "Missing" Arpeggiator: A Modular Workaround

-A notable omission in the current beta is the lack of a dedicated arpeggiator or sequencer.
-However, this limitation actually highlights the flexibility of the new envelopes which can now be retriggered by sources like the LFOs and MSEGs.
+One notable omission in the current beta is the lack of a dedicated arpeggiator or sequencer.
+But don’t let that discourage you!
+This limitation actually highlights the flexibility of the new envelopes, which can now be retriggered by sources like LFOs and MSEGs.

-This approach moves the workflow closer to a modular environment.
-By morphing through waveforms on the MIGs while they trigger envelopes, the user can create evolving, poly-rhythmic sequences that feel far more organic than a standard step sequencer.
-It is a more complex route to a simple destination, but the resulting motion is undeniably superior.
+This approach brings your workflow closer to a modular environment.
+By morphing through waveforms on the MIGs while triggering envelopes, you can create evolving, poly-rhythmic sequences that feel far more organic than a standard step sequencer.
+It’s a more complex route to a simple destination, but the resulting motion is undeniably superior.

 Physical Modelling: Synthesis Without Samples

-The introduction of the Modal and Exciter modules brings high-fidelity physical modelling to the Zebra ecosystem.
-These are not sample-based layers; they are mathematical models of physical objects—glass bowls, wind chimes, and resonant strings.
+The introduction of the Modal and Exciter modules brings high-fidelity physical modeling to the Zebra ecosystem.
+These aren’t sample-based layers; they’re mathematical models of physical objects—think glass bowls, wind chimes, and resonant strings.

 When paired with the new granular delay and texture reverb, the results are lush and atmospheric.
 In the "Origins of the Sun" patch, pulses of noise are fed through the comb filters and modal oscillators.
 By modulating the density of these particles and the profile of the modal object, the synthesizer can transition from a metallic pluck to a glossy, glass-like texture seamlessly.